 Watchung Hills Regional celebrated the graduation of nearly 500 students June 22.

 Green Brook rededicated its municipal courtroom in honor of long-time Judge Raymond DeMarco.

 Watchung Hills Regional's project to repair the school's track became more complex, when it was discovered poor drainage was destroying the foundation layers.
-The board of education approved a $56,135 change order to undertake a more complete repair of the track aimed at ending the problems that have been plaguing it in recent years.
+The to undertake a more complete repair of the track aimed at ending the problems that have been plaguing it in recent years.

 A bizarre series of event led to eventual charges of sexual assault against a minor and child pornography against Watchung resident Patrick Deck after he was allegedly caught videotaping boys in a bathroom at the Land of Make Believe amusement park in Hope on Aug.
 12. When Watchung police took Deck into custody on the charge, they reported discovering he had a rifle in violation of terms of a previous conviction, as well as videotapes reported to contain child pornography.
 Further investigation led proecutors to charge Deck with sexual assault in producing the videos.
 At his arraignment, Morris County Superior Court Judge Ann Bartlett, sitting in Belvidere, told Deck he would not be considered for a plea agreement or other pre-trial intervention.
 His trial date has not been set.

 Students returned to Watchung and Green Brook schools with little trouble (unlike last year, when classes were delayed because of Hurricane Irene), although some Green Brook parents had concerns about the district's busing schedules.

 Green Brook Township unveiled its new website, which offered a friendlier interface and added features.

 Less than two months before it would be put to a test (and fail), the New Jersey Board of Public Utilities issued a report demanding utilities do a better job of communicating with towns and residents about power outages.